beck24/docker-compose-lamp/README.md

 _**DOCUMENT_ROOT**_

 It is a document root for Apache server.
-The default value for this is `./www`.
+The default value for this is `./docroot`.
 All your sites will go here and will be synced automatically.

+_**DATA_ROOT**_

+A shared drive that syncs data between the host machine and the server.
+Used for storing files/images that must be kept outside of the docroot.

 _**VHOSTS_DIR**_